Performance Marketing Brands

 Series B in 2000

-Placemark Investments specializes in developing and supporting wealth management solutions tailored for broker/dealers, registered investment advisors, banks, and family offices.
-The company is recognized as a leading independent overlay portfolio manager in the separate account industry, offering Unified Managed Account platforms and retirement solutions.
-Placemark integrates various investment vehicles, including separately managed accounts, mutual funds, and ETFs, into customized portfolios, enabling firms to enhance their fee-based business.
-Additionally, it offers back-office technologies designed to assist money managers, further catering to the needs of high net worth individuals and other clients.
+Placemark Investments is a prominent provider of wealth solutions, focusing on Unified Managed Account platforms and retirement solutions tailored for broker/dealers, registered investment advisors, banks, and family offices.
+As a leading independent overlay portfolio manager in the separate account industry, Placemark integrates various investment vehicles, including separately managed accounts, mutual funds, and ETFs, into cohesive, customized portfolios.
+This approach enables financial firms to enhance their offerings and capture additional fee-based business.
+Additionally, Placemark offers back-office technologies designed to streamline operations for money managers, catering to individuals, particularly high-net-worth clients, thereby supporting comprehensive investment management services.

 PhotonEx Corp